L-1B Visa To Green Card: Everything You Need To Know

 Receive Your EAD Card: 12 to 16 Weeks

 If you submitted your I-765 and I-131 forms along with your I-485, you should receive your EAD during the process.
-The I-765 is the Application for Employment Authorization Document while the I-131 is the Application for Travel Document.
-Once your EAD is issued, it will serve as official authorization for employment (work permit) as well as advance parole travel document while waiting for your green card.
-This should be within 12 to 16 weeks of submitting your petition.
+The I-765 is the Application for Employment Authorization Document, while the I-131 is the Application for Travel Document.
+Once your EAD is issued, it will serve as official authorization for employment (work permit) as well as an advance parole travel document while waiting for your green card.
+This should be within two to three months of submitting your petition.

 Notice of Interview: 4 to 10 Months